McLarenCollege/foundations_public/book-discounts-reduce-price.md

 ### Exercise
 Given the book structure above, if the book was published before 2017 and is not a bestseller, reduce the Indian price by 10% and the United States price by 20%.

- Hint: Use an if statement.
+ Hint: Use an if statement and remember to draw the object diagram.